 Quick Searing Method:

-- Heat oil until almost smoking
+- Heat neutral oil (canola, grapeseed) until nearly smoking

-- Season jack heavily
+- Season jack heavily with salt, pepper, and chosen spices

-- Sear 2 minutes without moving
+- Sear 2 minutes without moving to develop crust

-- Flip once, sear 1-2 minutes more
+- Flip once, sear 1-2 minutes more on second side

-- Rest before serving
+- Rest 3-5 minutes before serving to redistribute juices

 Smoked Jack Crevalle Preparation

-Why You Should Avoid Frying Jack Fish?
+Why You Should Avoid Frying Jack Fish

 Best Jack Crevalle Recipes That Actually Work